-They would not let Him be numbered with them; they accounted Him as an off cast and an outcast.
+They would not let Him be numbered with them, they accounted Him as an offcast and an outcast.

-7, 8.
-All they that see Me laugh Me to scorn: they shoot out the lip, they shake the head, saying, He trusted on the LORD that He would deliver Him: let Him deliver Him, seeing He delighted in Him.
+7-8.
+All they that see me laugh me to scorn: they shoot out the lip, they shake the head, saying, He trusted on the LORD that he would deliver him: let him deliver him, seeing he delighted in him.

 Will you try to picture the Savior saying all these words as He hangs upon the cross?
-That is the best commentary upon the Psalm.
-Hanging there, nailed to the cruel wood, in terrible bodily and mental anguish, and deserted of God, He soliloquizes after this sad fashion.
+That is the best commentary upon the psalm.
+Hanging there, nailed to the cruel wood, in terrible bodily and mental anguish and deserted of God, He soliloquizes after this sad fashion.
 You will understand it all so well if you have Him in your mind's eye as we are reading.

 9-10.
-But You are He that took Me out of the womb: You did make Me hope when I was upon My mother's breasts.
-I was cast upon You from the womb: You are My God from My mother's belly.
+But thou art he that took me out of the womb: thou didst make me hope when I was upon my mother's breasts.
+I was cast upon thee from the womb: thou art my God from my mother's belly.

-We could not help ourselves then; at the moment of our birth, everything depended upon God; so it does in the moment of our death.
+We could not help ourselves then, at the moment of our birth, everything depended upon God, and so it does in the moment of our death.
 It is well to remember those years of helpless infancy, when we could not feed ourselves.
-We were taken care of then, when we hung in absolute impotence upon our mother's breast; then surely, if a second childhood should come, if all our powers should fail us, and we should be once more as weak as we were at our birth, He that helped us in the beginning will help us in the end.
+We were taken care of then, when we hung in absolute impotence upon our mother's breast, then surely, if a second childhood should come, if all our powers should fail us, and we should be once more as weak as we were at our birth, He that helped us in the beginning will help us in the end.
 Thus the Savior comforted Himself as He went on praying-

-11. Be not far from Me; for trouble is near; for there is none to help.
+11. Be not far from me; for trouble is near; for there is none to help.

-Oh, the bitterness of that cry, "None to help!"
+Oh, the bitterness of that cry, "None to help"!
 "They have all gone.
 The disciples have all fled.
 Judas has betrayed Me.
 Peter has denied Me.
 There is none to help.
 Be not far from Me."

-There stand the Roman soldiers, and the high priest, and the Scribes and Pharisees; and Jesus says-
+There stand the Roman soldiers, and the high priest, and the Scribes and Pharisees, and Jesus says-

 12-14.
-Many bulls have compassed Me; strong bulls of Bashan have beset Me round.
-They gaped upon Me with their mouths, as a ravening and a roaring lion.
-I am poured out like water, and all My bones are out of joint:
+Many bulls have compassed me: strong bulls of Bashan have beset me round.
+They gaped upon me with their mouths, as a ravening and a roaring lion.
+I am poured out like water, and all my bones are out of joint:

-They were, no doubt, dislocated by the dreadful shaking and jarring that our Savior must have suffered when they dashed the cross into the hole dug for it.
+They were no doubt dislocated by the dreadful shaking and jarring that our Savior must have suffered when they dashed the cross into the hole dug for it.

-14. My heart is like wax; it is melted in the midst of bowels.
+14. My heart is like wax; it is melted in the midst of my bowels.

-When the heart goes, everything goes; when the heart fails, and begins to melt, then it seems as if everything is loosening, and the man is in the anguish of death.
+When the heart goes, everything goes, when the heart fails, and begins to melt, then it seems as if everything is loosening, and the man is in the anguish of death.

-15. My strength is dried up like a potsherd; and My tongue cleaves to My jaws.
+15. My strength is dried up like a potsherd; and my tongue cleaveth to my jaws;

 Our Lord was parched with the fever brought on by the terrible anguish and strain upon the hands and feet, which are full of nerves and very tender.
-A slight wound of the thumb has brought on lockjaw; but what the wounds of the Savior's delicate and sensitive body must have been, we cannot possibly tell: "My tongue cleaves to My jaws."
+A slight wound of the thumb has brought on lockjaw, but what the wounds of the Savior's delicate and sensitive body must have been, we cannot possibly tell, "My tongue cleaveth to my jaws."

-16. And You have brought Me into the dust of death.
+15. And thou hast brought me into the dust of death.

 He felt as if His very frame was all turning to the dust of which the body is made.
-So complete is the breaking up of the whole manhood when a strong fever is upon one.
+So complete is the upbreaking of the whole manhood when a strong fever is upon one.

-16. For dogs have compassed Me:
+16. For dogs have compassed me: